ian-wt-blog-examples/django-next-article-suggestion/README.md

 from core.models import Article
 ```

 Now let's get a suggestion.
-The method has a single positional argument for an article from which to make a suggesion.
+The method has a single positional argument for an article from which to make a suggestion.

 ```shell
 article_1 = Article.objects.first()